Android Live Updates

 • A name can be reused after its Live Update has ended.

-For example, to provide updates for tracking a sports game, create a Live Update with name sports-game-123.
+For example, to provide updates for tracking a sports game, start a Live Update with name sports-game-123.
 The app will track and display changes through the Airship SDK using that name.

 Creating a handler